gigachad80/Anupama/README.md

 🌟 **If this tool saves you time like it saves mine, give it a star!**

-💡 **Pro Tip**: Use Windows Terminal with "Cascadia Code" font for the best experience with emojis and colors!
+💡 **Pro Tip**: Use CMD.exe / Command Prompt with "Cascadia Code" font for the best experience with emojis and colors!

 🎯 **Perfect for**: Developers, content creators, system administrators, digital minimalists, and anyone who values organized workflows!